Gladys334/Full-Stack-Open-Part-7-Bloglist-redux/Exercise 7.14-7.16.md

-Exercise 7.14-7.16: Redux Toolkit and Async Actions
+Exercise 7.14–7.16: Redux Toolkit and Async Actions

 Goal: Fetch blogs from backend using async actions.

-What i did:
+What I did:
 Used createAsyncThunk to load blogs from the server.
-Displayed blogs using Recux state.
+Displayed blogs using Redux state.
-Created a block view component to show details.
+Created a blog view component to show details.